ctkelley/MPResults/README.md

          4. Reinstall ALL YOUR PACKAGES!
 That is a real pain, but has never failed to fix the problem for me.

-                Julia prints out the story of package installation.
-The update part is to make sure that you're using the latest stuff.
-I will try to keep this updated, but could be dead when you read this.

        The instantiate command should install your missing packages automatically.